SorenLundt/WinGet-Wrapper/README.md

 Detection script available for fixed version and for dynamic version (automatically matches the installed version with version available with WinGet)

 * Dynamically finds the WinGet directory to be used under System Context.
-* Kill selected process before WinGet command using -StopProcess.
+* Kill selected process before WinGet command
 * Detection script that dynamically finds latest package available trough WinGet
 * Logs to $env:ProgramData\WinGet-WrapperLogs (Usually C:\ProgramData\WinGet-WrapperLogs)
 * Detection script performs automatic cleanup of log files older than 60 days.